A Refined Inertial DC Algorithm for DC Programming: A refined inertial DC algorithm

-As shown in Examples \ref{exam:3.1} and \ref{exam:3.2}, in order to apply InDCA, the first DC component will be equipped with strong convexity.
-However, InDCA only considers the strong convexity of the second DC component to determine the range of the inertial step-size $\gamma$ for guaranteeing convergence, while the strong convexity of the first DC component is not taken into account yet.
-In the next two subsections, we will involves the strong convexity of both DC components to yield two refined versions of InDCA with enlarged inertial step-sizes.
-Moreover, the subsequential convergence are also established.
+\begin{remark} As shown in Examples \ref{exam:3.1} and \ref{exam:3.2}, the first DC components are strongly convex.
+However, InDCA only takes into account the strong convexity of the second DC component.
+This often causes the inertial range smaller than that of our refined version RInDCA, which involves the strong convexity of both DC components. \end{remark}